His Dark Roots - Interview with Stephen Kesting

 "I won't let them get me on the ground." - anonymous

-Yes.
-Yes, you will.
-If the inherent nature of their style, the sole purpose of their modality of fighting is designed to get you on the ground, then you will be on the ground.
+If the sole purpose of their combat modality is designed to get you on the ground, then you will be on the ground.
 No doubt about it.
 Especially if they have been training for years to accomplish said goals.
+I’ve seen people with a season or two of high school wrestling make short work of people with no grappling game, or defense system against such attacks.

 “But I train takedown defense.”

-We live in the northeast where snow and ice are prevalent for a large portion of the year.
-Ending up on the ground is a common mishap for us even without someone violently assisting us in the process.
-Bottom line - as a traditional martial artist or someone with no experience in fighting, we benefit by recognizing the holes in our systems and learning to close these weaknesses.
-We gain nothing but darkness…and oxygen deprivation by hiding our head in the sand.
+We live in the northeast USA, where snow and ice are prevalent for a large portion of the year.
+Ending up on the ground is a common mishap for us ‘without’ someone violently assisting us in the process.
+Bottom line - as a traditional martial artist, or someone with no experience in fighting, we benefit by recognizing the holes in our systems and learning to close these weaknesses.
+We gain nothing but ignorance, darkness, and oxygen deprivation by hiding our head in the sand.

 “Adapt and Overcome”

-“Adapt and overcome.”
-A common phrase we heard consistently in boot camp.
-If we are experienced martial artists, adding Brazilian jiu-jitsu to our game only improves, not detracts, from our primary art.
-Depending on the style we practice, we may come from arts afflicted by transmission loss.
-Meaning some, or all, of the techniques have been lost through the annals of time.
-We’re left only with forms/kata, and best guesses as to the original method(s) of execution.
-Putting the pieces back together can be difficult to downright impossible.
-Finding crossover principles and techniques in other arts such as BJJ can help link things together in our brain, and improve our primary style of choice.
+Meaning some, or all of the techniques have been lost through the annals of time.
+We’re left today with empty shells of once proud martial art styles, practicing forms/taolu/kata, and applying best guesses as to the original method(s) of execution.
+Putting these arts back together can be difficult to downright impossible.
+I’ve spent the better part of my martial arts journey doing just that with mantis boxing, and taijiquan.
+I will say, finding crossover principles and techniques in other arts such as BJJ helped link things together in my brain, and improved my primary style of choice.

-BJJ has decidedly helped me learn more about my own style of mantis boxing.
-From takedowns, to defense, to even just kinesthetically putting pieces together to flow.
+Brazilian jiu-jitsu has definitively helped me discover more about Chinese boxing and wrestling styles.
+From takedowns, to defense, to even just kinesthetically putting pieces together to flow and change gears.
 It has taken my knowledge, my game to a whole new level.
 This is especially relevant to an art such as mantis boxing, one of many Chinese boxing styles that is rooted in stand-up grappling, and riddled with principles that crossover to BJJ.

 How can we stand with our heads high, selling, or marketing fitness, exercise, discipline, along with our self-defense, when we are stuffing donuts down our throat, or puffing cigarettes out behind our dojo?
 If we are out of shape ourselves, then we are nothing more than an exemplary display of hypocricy.
 “Do as I say, not as I do.”